BrewChef/Owl-Marlin/README.md

 __Not for production use.
 Use with caution!__

-Owl takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
-Read about Marlin's decision to use a "Hardware Abstraction Layer" below.
+Owl takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while support for 8 bits support will be removed.

 ## Owl Marlin
+This Version borns as a banned applied to me by Marlin Team.
+Beacuse Fixes I puiblisg before their autorization.

 ## Hardware Abstraction Layer (HAL)